molecule-one/api/batch-scoring.md

   ]
   ```

-  If the search was run with the `detailLevel: "synthesis"` parameter, additional fields `synthesis` and `decomposition` will be returned:
+  If the search was run with the `detail_level: "synthesis"` parameter, additional fields `synthesis` and `decomposition` will be returned:
   ```js
   [
     {